UNSTABLE-PLUTONIUM/libsetcolor/README.md

 # libsetcolor is a simple library!

-its simple, so simple, all i need to tell you is that the supported colors are
+its simple, so simple, all i need to tell you is...

-black
-red
-green
-yellow
-blue
-magenta
-cyan
-white
+the supported colors are:

+black, red, green, yellow, blue, magenta, cyan, white

+text is for the text color, bg is for the background color

+use bright and normal respectively for color variations

 and to read the example.c